2025 Mississippi First-Time Homebuyer Programs and Loans

 Conventional loans

-A conventional loan isn’t guaranteed by a federal agency like the FHA, VA or USDA, but it does still conform to Fannie Mae and Freddie Mac standards.
-Conventional loan rates tend to be a little higher than government-guaranteed mortgages.
+A conventional loan isn’t guaranteed by a federal agency, but it still conforms to Fannie Mae and Freddie Mac standards.
+Conventional loan interest rates tend to be slightly higher than those of government-guaranteed mortgages.

 FHA loans

-FHA loans are guaranteed by the Federal Housing Administration (FHA).
-They offer low down payment and credit score requirements and FHA interest rates, but you will have to pay two forms of FHA mortgage insurance premiums.
+The Federal Housing Administration (FHA) guarantees FHA loans.
+These loans offer low down payment and credit score requirements and FHA interest rates, but you must pay both upfront and monthly FHA mortgage insurance premiums.

 VA loans

-Mortgages backed by the U.S. Department of Veterans Affairs (VA loans) come with no down payment requirement.
-VA credit score requirements and interest rates can be a little more lenient than with conventional mortgages, closing costs are capped and there is no mortgage insurance.
-However, VA borrowers must pay a funding fee.
+The U.S. Department of Veterans Affairs (VA) backs VA loans.
+These mortgages don’t require a down payment, and credit score requirements and interest rates are usually more lenient than conventional mortgages.
+Plus, these loans cap closing costs and don’t require mortgage insurance.
+However, borrowers must pay a VA funding fee.

 USDA loans

-USDA loans are for lower- to moderate-income homebuyers who are purchasing, renovating or building a property in targeted rural areas.
-They come with no down payment requirements, but you can only qualify for one if you do not otherwise qualify for conventional financing with private mortgage insurance.
+USDA loans are for lower- to moderate-income individuals who purchase, renovate or build a home in targeted rural areas.
+These loans come with no down payment requirements, but you can only qualify for one if you don’t otherwise qualify for conventional financing with private mortgage insurance.

 What are the best first-time homebuyer loans?